11rchitwood/Elibe/README.md

 Lord Elbert of House Pherae has gone missing.
 The invisible ties that hold society together stretch to near breakage.

-## Elibean Folk
+## Elibean Peoples

-[Dwarves](species/Dwarf.md), Elves, Goliath, Halflings, [Humans](species/Human.md), and Orcs are common folk in Elibe.
+[Dwarves](species/Dwarves.md), Elves, Goliath, Halflings, [Humans](species/Humans.md), and Orcs are common folk in Elibe.
-Each species has its own native land and culture.
+Each people has its own native land and culture.
 More exotic folk, such as Aasimar, Dragonborn, and Tieflings are rare in Elibe.
 Most folk such as these choose to hide their true nature from others.